bebraw/jsrunner/README.md

 </html>
 ```

 As you can see tests().run provides an output hook that you may attach your handler to.
-This handler receives report (individual test) containing its text and state (passed, failed).
+This handler receives report (individual test) containing its text and state (started, passed, failed, error, finished). "tests" also contains two predefined sinks, consoleOutput and HTMLOutput, that may you might find handy.